 Triangular Fibonacci numbers

-Saturday 17 June 2017This is more than seven years old.
+Saturday 17 June 2017This is over seven years old.
 Be careful.

 Yesterday in my post about 55, I repeated Wikipedia’s claim that 55 is the largest number that is both triangular and in the Fibonacci sequence.
 Chris Emerson commented to ask for a proof.
 After a moment’s thought, I realized I had no idea how to prove it.